openshift/origin/HACKING.md

     $ hack/test-cmd.sh <regex>

 During development, you can run a file `test/cmd/*.sh` directly to test against a running server.
 This can speed up the feedback loop considerably.
+All `test/cmd/*` tests are expected to be executable repeatedly - please file bugs if a test needs cleanup before running.

 For example, start the OpenShift server, create a "test" project, and then run `oc new-app` tests against the server: